 Katelyn's great aunt and uncle built this historic house on 150 acres split from their family farm.
 During recent renovations, we unearthed boards signed by the original builders—a tangible connection to our roots.

-They eventually sold the land to the Huppert family, who established a thriving dairy operation that would run for an incredible 100 years, stewarding the land through the 20th century.
+The land was later stewarded as a thriving dairy operation for an incredible 100 years, carrying the care of the property through the 20th century.

 Katelyn (5th generation) and Patrick (3rd generation)reunited the original homestead land with the Schommer name, bringing the story full circle.